Arthurfert/Arthurfert/README.md

-- 👋 Hi, I’m @Coolajouer
+- 👋 Hi, I’m Arthur FERT (@Coolajouer)
-- Learning in computer science
+- Currently a student in computer science
-- Beginner with git
+- Beginner with github